Twint-AG/twint-magento-extension/README.md

 # TWINT Payment Module for Magento 2

 This module provides seamless integration of the TWINT payment gateway with your Magento 2 store.
-It supports both **Reglar** and **Express Checkout** payment methods, offering a flexible and secure payment solution for your customers.
+It supports both **Regular** and **Express Checkout** payment methods, offering a flexible and secure payment solution for your customers.

 ### Key Features
  - **Regular Payment**: Customers can use TWINT to complete purchases through the standard checkout process.